logoPROFESSIONAL VERSION

 Tritrichomonas foetus infection causes a venereal disease that usually results in infertility but occasionally causes abortion in the first half of gestation.
 Placentitis is relatively mild, with hemorrhagic cotyledons and thickened intercotyledonary areas covered with flocculent exudate.
 The placenta is often retained after abortion.
 A significant proportion of cows develop pyometra.

 The fetus has no specific lesions, although T foetus can be found in abomasal contents, placental fluids, and uterine discharges.
 Infected cows typically clear the organism within 20 weeks, but bulls, especially those infected after 3 years of age, can become lifelong carriers.
 There is no legal, effective treatment for individual animals.
 Herd treatment is based on identifying and segregating pregnant females from “at-risk" females for ≥5 months and by identifying and culling all infected bulls.
 Prevention is by artificial insemination or natural insemination using noninfected bulls.
-A killed, whole-cell vaccine is available for use in cows to help reduce shedding. ( See also Trichomoniasis.)
+A killed, whole-cell vaccine is available for use in cows to help reduce shedding. ( See also page Trichomoniasis.)

 Trueperella pyogenes as a Cause of Abortion in Cattle